How Long Does Therapy Take? What to Expect from Trauma Therapy

 • Loss of a parent or caregiver

-• Witnessing violence or traumatic events
+• Witnessing violence or other traumatic events

 • Chronic anxiety or depression